In A Bullet-Riddled Mansion, A Beirut Architect Envisions A Museum Of Memory

 Hallak and many other Lebanese people say there is a pervasive fear that public discussion of the war could rekindle tensions — so much is contentious that trying to tell the story could result in contradictions, denials, even violence.
 The country has no war memorial, and the details of the war are not taught in schools.

 But with great, great care, Hallak is trying to start the conversation.
-For two decades, she's headed a campaign to conserve the Barakats' old house and make it into a museum.
+For two decades, she has headed a campaign to conserve the Barakats' old house and make it into a museum.
 To raise awareness of her campaign and of the building, she has guided hundreds of groups around it.

 The students she is addressing are mainly Lebanese, who learn about the war through the lens of their parents' own experiences.